COZMIKDX/SDK-Helper-Testing-App/README.md

-# MGS_Pebble
-This is my Pebble Time version of preman_pasar's Amazfit Metal Gear Solid watch face.

-The signal strength indicator is used to display the Pebble's battery.
-Each increment represents approximately 15 percent of the watch's battery.

-The user's steps and distance traveled (in meters) metrics are displayed in the lower center portion of the screen.
+# SDK Helper Test App

+This is my MGS_PEBBLE watchface but I am using it as a testing ground for my Pebble SDK Helper Library.

+Image allocation must be done before Text allocation.
+Probably due to memory being too segmented when doing several of the smaller Text allocations first.